stateful/docs.runme.dev/docs/configuration/runme-gist.md

 ### Generate Gist Per Cell

 Alternatively to generating Gist for the entire Markdown file, you can generate gist for each cell in your Markdown file.
-To do this, in your session outputs file, navigate to the cell you want to be generated as  a gist and click on ‘Generate Gist’.
+To do this, in your Session Outputs file, navigate to the cell you want to be generated as  a gist and click on ‘Generate Gist’.

 ![Gist per cell](../../static/img/configuration-page/BashScript-Docker.png)

 Congratulations!
 You have successfully learned how to use the Runme Gist feature.

-**Note that session output files can be kept offline and locally**.
+**Note that Session Output files can be kept offline and locally**.

 You can read about that [here](https://runme.dev/blog/runme-v3-pipeline-logs-and-artifacts).
 If you love this feature, kindly give [Runme a star](https://github.com/stateful/runme/stargazers) on GitHub.